Pretomanid Generic Name & Formulations

-As part of a combination regimen with bedaquiline and linezolid for the treatment of pulmonary extensively drug resistant (XDR), treatment-intolerant or nonresponsive multidrug-resistant (MDR) tuberculosis (TB).
+As part of a combination regimen with bedaquiline and linezolid for the treatment of adults with pulmonary tuberculosis (TB) resistant to isoniazid, rifamycins, a fluoroquinolone and a second line injectable antibacterial drug or those with pulmonary TB resistant to isoniazid and rifampin, who are treatment-intolerant or nonresponsive to standard therapy.

-Not for treating drug-sensitive TB, latent infection, or extra-pulmonary infection due to Mycobacterium tuberculosis, or MDR-TB that is not treatment-intolerant or nonresponsive to standard therapy.
+Not for treating drug-sensitive TB, latent infection, or extra-pulmonary infection due to Mycobacterium tuberculosis, or TB resistant to isoniazid and rifampin in those who are responsive to standard therapy and not treatment-intolerant.
 The safety and efficacy for use in combination with drugs other than bedaquiline and linezolid have not been established.

 See full labeling.
 Swallow whole with water.
 Take with food.
 Pretomanid 200mg once daily for 26wks (in combination with bedaquiline 400mg once daily for 2wks, then 200mg 3 times weekly [with ≥48hrs between doses] for 24wks; linezolid 1200mg once daily for 26wks [with adjustments to 600mg daily, and further reduction to 300mg daily or interrupt as necessary if linezolid adverse reactions develop]).
 Combination regimen can be extended beyond 26wks, if needed.